Manhasset station: History

 Though a smaller wooden structure was originally built in 1899, the station was rebuilt in 1924, at which time the current station house – constructed in the Dutch-colonial style typical of stations such as Riverhead, Bay Shore, Northport, and Mineola – was erected.

 A high-level platform was installed at the station in the 1970s, allowing the LIRR's new M1 electric multiple unit railcars – which required high-level platforms – to serve the station.

 The station was renovated between 1999 and 2001, with the addition of more canopies and staircases, as well as a restoration of the station house.

+In 2020, the Manhasset Park District – which owns and operates the commuter parking fields at the Manhasset station – assumed responsibility for the landscaping of the station grounds, at the request of residents of the community.

 Station layout

 The station has one 10-car long side platform on the south side of the track.